bodrick/awesome/TOPICS.md

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
 The open source TeamViewer alternative.
 Display and control your PC and Android devices from anywhere at anytime.

 ## flutter-web

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
 The open source TeamViewer alternative.
 Display and control your PC and Android devices from anywhere at anytime.

-## wayland

-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
-The open source TeamViewer alternative.
-Display and control your PC and Android devices from anywhere at anytime.